Lifespan: Tenbun 9 (1540) to 2/13 or 3/17 of Bunroku 4 (1595) or 7/13 of Keichō 1 (1596)

 In the eighth month of 1573, Yoshimasa stormed the Kawaori prison in the Ena District of Mino Province.
 Next, he assaulted Naegi Castle held by the Naegi-Tōyama clan.
 In 1574, upon orders of Takeda Shingen, he attacked Adera Castle in the Ena District, killing its lord, Tōyama Tomoshige of the Atera-Tōyama clan.
-Following the death from illness of Shingen in 1573, and following a defeat at the Siege of Takatenjin Castle, the Takeda family began to show signs of decline, raising concerns as to its future.
+Following the death from illness of Shingen in 1573, and a defeat at the First Siege of Takatenjin Castle in the fifth and sixth months of 1574, the Takeda family began to show signs of decline, raising concerns as to its future.
 Meanwhile, Yoshimasa resented the heavy taxes and increased levies for the construction of Shinpu Castle imposed by his brother-in-law, Takeda Katsuyori.
 On 8/26 of Tenshō 9 (1581), Yoshimasa received a letter from Tōyama Tomotada of the Naegi-Tōyama clan in regard to preparations by Oda Nobutada for an attack against the Takeda.
 In the first month of 1582, Yoshimasa responded via Tomotada to solicitations from the Oda clan to betray the Takeda, whereupon he tendered his younger brother, Agematsu Yoshitoyo, as a hostage and then abandoned Katsuyori.
 This provided an opportunity for Nobunaga to launch the Conquest of Kōshū.
 Katsuyori responded to these developments by executing several hostages including Yoshimasa’s seventy-year-old mother, his consort, his thirteen-year-old lineal heir (Sentarō), and his seventeen-year-old eldest daughter (Iwahime), at Shinpu Castle.
 Katsuyori then dispatched an army under the command of Takeda Nobutoyo in the direction of Kisodani.
 By using tactics favorable to the local topography, as well as having received reinforcements from Oda Nobutada, Yoshimasa was able to repel the Takeda forces at the Torii Pass.

 After decimation of the Takeda family

 In the third month of 1582, the Conquest of Kōshū by the Oda army resulted in the decimation of the Takeda family.
 Thereafter, Yoshimasa served Nobunaga.
-Nobunaga awarded Yoshimasa with a Nashiji long sword and 100 pieces of gold.
+Nobunaga awarded Yoshimasa with a nashiji long sword and 100 pieces of gold.
 Further, he is said to have given secret orders to grant two districts in Shinano to Yoshimasa.
 He assigned a chamberlain to Fukashi Castle (later known as Matsumoto Castle) and, in addition to Kiso, oversaw the Matsumoto and Azumi areas.
 Just three months later, instability triggered by the coup d’état against Oda Nobunaga extended to Shinano.
 Yoshimasa abandoned his landholdings in northern Shinano.
 He targeted Mori Nagayoshi who had fled to Mino, but instead was forced into Kiso-Fukushima Castle while his son, Iwamatsumaru (later Kiso Yoshitoshi), was apprehended.

 As a result of Iwamatsumaru becoming a hostage, Yoshimasa was compelled to request bushō in the area, such as Tōyama Tomotada, who opposed Nagayoshi to refrain from attacking the Mori army and instead he acted to facilitate the withdrawal of Nagayoshi.
 With the support of Uesugi Kagekatsu of Echigo, former retainers of the Ogasawara clan (the prior landlords of Fukashi) viewed the chaos in the wake of Nobunaga’s untimely death as an opportunity to back Dōsetsusai, the younger brother of Ogasawara Nagatoki (the former military governor of Shinano).
 These former retainers captured Fukashi Castle while the Kiso withdrew to their homeland of Kisodani.
-Meanwhile, the former territory of the Takeda in Kai led to the Tenshō-Jingo Conflict among Uesugi Kagekatsu, Tokugawa Ieyasu, and Hōjō Ujinao.
+Meanwhile, the former territory of the Takeda in Kai led to the Tenshō Jingo Conflict among Uesugi Kagekatsu, Tokugawa Ieyasu, and Hōjō Ujinao.
 In the beginning, Yoshimasa followed Ujinao, but, after a defeat in the eighth month of the Gohōjō army at the Battle of Kōshū-Kurokoma, Yoshimasa obeyed the will of Oda Nobutaka (his former lord) and, in the ninth month, switched allegiance to Ieyasu.
 He was then promised that, after gathering hostages from other kunishū, or provincial landowners, in Shinano and tendering them to Ieyasu, he would receive official recognition of his rights to the districts of Azumi and Chikuma in addition to Kisodani.
 Ieyasu, however, permitted Ogasawara Sadayoshi (the son of Ogasawara Nagatoki) to return as the lord of Fukashi Castle.

 After the Battle of Komaki-Nagakute between Ieyasu and Hashiba Hideyoshi in 1584, Yoshimasa abandoned Ieyasu, tendering his third son, Kiso Yoshiharu, and submitting to Hideyoshi.
 In the ninth month, he placed Yamamura Yoshikatsu in Tsumago Castle.
 Ieyasu sent retainers including Suganuma Sadatoshi, Hoshina Masanao, and Suwa Yoritada to assault the castle, but Yoshikatsu repelled them.
 In 1586, after Hideyoshi and Ieyasu reconciled, numerous bushō in Shinano including the Kiso clan came under the command of Ieyasu.
 The Kiso thereby lost their independence as a local force.
 During Hideyoshi’s subsequent attack against the Hōjō, Yoshimasa could not deploy owing to illness.